gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 He tells you what it costs.
 And he lets you decide.

-The reason this book stays with certain readers — the reason it becomes, for some people, *the* book — is that it does not lie about the loneliness.
+The reason this book stays with certain readers, the reason it becomes, for some people, *the* book, is that it does not lie about the loneliness.

-Every story of self-improvement, every narrative of intellectual development, every account of the self-educated person who made something of themselves — these stories, usually, omit the part where the development creates a distance that cannot be crossed.
+Every story of self-improvement, every narrative of intellectual development, every account of the self-educated person who made something of themselves, these stories, usually, omit the part where the development creates a distance that cannot be crossed.

-The part where you have read the books and the people around you have not — and this is not their fault — and you love them — and you cannot go back to not having read them — and the distance is real and permanent and no one will tell you this beforehand.
+The part where you have read the books and the people around you have not, and this is not their fault, and you love them, and you cannot go back to not having read them, and the distance is real and permanent, and no one will tell you this beforehand.

 Martin Eden tells you this.

-It tells you with the specificity that only comes from having lived it — because London lived it, and he could not keep himself from telling the truth.
+It tells you with the specificity that only comes from having lived it, because London lived it, and he could not keep himself from telling the truth.